MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/windows-time-service/configuring-systems-for-high-accuracy.md

 3. Perform the calculation from time server a against the source.

-4. Next, add the average RoundTripDelay measured in the previous step and divide by 2 to obtain the cumulative network delay between target and source.3.
+4. Next, add the average RoundTripDelay measured in the previous step and divide by 2 to obtain the cumulative network delay between target and source.

 #### Registry Settings